zhutianning/Cryptochain/README.md

 npm install
 ```
 ### Use the cryptocurrency application
-Start our root node and peer node
+Start the root node and peer node

 ```
 npm start dev